MaoZiming/papers/7-datacenter/71-virtualization.md

 ## Virtualization v.s Containers
 * VM: virtualize hardware
-* Containers: virtualie OS, contains only the application and its libraries and dependencies
+* Containers: virtualize OS, contains only the application and its libraries and dependencies
 * LightVM paper discusses the trade-offs between containers and VMs in terms of performance and security (isolation) guarantees

 ## Isolation and Fault tolerance
-**Isolation**: keeping different parts of a system separated such that a failure, error, or security breach in one part does not propagate to other parts.
-This segregation can be in terms of memory, processing, or even network communication.

 It is important for fault tolerance because:
 * Prevent a single point of failure from bringing down the entire system
 * Limit the spread of security vulnerabilities